 As Stacey says, “You always need to take care of yourself.
 Your career is very important, but those who put aside their personal well-being may put themselves, their families and their career at risk.
 Each day, you have to focus on your emotional and physical well-being.”

 What would you add to this list?
-Leave a comment, and let us know!
+Let us know!